pkiraly/qa-catalogue/README.md

 values.
 The generic scripts locate in the root directory and library specific configuration like scripts exist in the `catalogues` directory.
 You can find predefined scripts for several library catalogues (if you want to run it, first you have to configure it).
-All these scrips mainly contain configuration and then it calls the central `common-script` which contains the functions.
+All these scrips mainly contain configuration, and then it calls the central `common-script` which contains the functions.

 If you do not want to